abelemlih/geogit/README.md

 tk <- geogit_token(Sys.getenv("GITHUB_TK")) #GitHub personal token
 ```

-`eval` is set to `FALSE` for all the chunks below to avoid running the API requests at each testing phase of this project.
 It is preferred to get a GitHub personal token and create an authenticated token before running the commands shown below.

 ### Retrieve Users